funkster-js/http/README.md

 Funkster is a compositional server library.
 This package contains the basic combinators to write HTTP(S) servers.
 It allows to describe your api in a declarative, functional manner and compose it by using the existing combinators to write higher level ones.

+There exists a repository with examples of how to build HTTP server apis with funkster [here](https://github.com/Bomret/funkster-http-examples).

 > [Typscript](http://www.typescriptlang.org/) is used to illustrate the examples.

 ## Install